 Place the brown sugar and water into a medium-sized sauce-pot over medium heat; stir together then bring it to a gentle simmer, stirring constantly for 3 minutes (don’t let it reach a rapid boil.)
 The syrup should be slightly thickened.
 Remove from the heat to cool.

 Cook the tapioca pearls per the directions on the packaging.
 (Test a pearl to see if it’s your desired level of softness - continuing cooking a few more minutes if they’re still stiff.)
-Remove from the heat; drain and rinse pearls under cold water to prevent them from sticking together and transfer to a bowl.
+Remove the tapioca pearls from the heat; drain and rinse pearls under cold water to prevent them from sticking together and transfer to a bowl.

 Pour the cooled syrup over the tapioca pearls and gently stir to combine.

 To serve, add the sweetened tapioca pearls along with a bit of the syrup to the bottom of four tall glasses.
 Top with ice.
 Add 1 cup of the tea to each glass.
 Add 1-2 tablespoons of sweetened condensed milk to each glass.
-Gently stir to combine and enjoy with a big bubble tea/smoothie straw.
+Gently stir to combine.

 Notes